zainmehdi/graphslam/README.md

 This is the last practical session of the course.
 We will be demonstrating graphSLAM on a real robot.

 You will be mostly playing with the robot, tuning some parameters, and investigating some improvements.
-For this, we will do the following:

-1. Start the robot and perform an initial demo run.
-Explain the main commands and visual rendering that we will use in the experiments.

-2. Explore the limits of the current implementation:
+The main goal is to explore the limits of the current implementation, for example:
   - See how fast we can go, or how fast we can turn, before the algorithm shows signs of poor robustness.
   - See how close to the obstacles, or how far, we can go
   - See how often we create keyframes
   - See how often we close loops, and at which distances from other keyframes
-  - See how long we can make a loop and close it successfully.
+  - See how big we can make a loop and close it successfully.
 Here, we will try a long loop along a circular corridor, if available.

+For this, we will do the following:

+1. Start the robot and perform an initial run, collecting a couple of rosbags: one easy, one more challenging.
+We will explain the main commands and visual rendering that we will use in the experiments.

-3. Tune the main algorithm parameters.
-See their effect on the relevant evaluation subjects of point 2. above.
+2. Use the rosbags in you own laptops to try to build nice maps.
+For this, you need to tune the main algorithm parameters.
+See their effect on the relevant evaluation subjects above.

+3. Once you are satisfied with your parameter set, you will be able to try them on the real robot.

-4. See if we can improve some parts of the code to obtain better results in point 2. above.
+4. If time allows, we'll see if we can improve some parts of the code to obtain better results.

 ## Installation